hankhsiao/gifs/README.md

-# Slider on Mobile Device Demo
+# Treadmil Slider on Mobile Device Demo

 ## Swipe page by page